SIGCOMM 2010

 Student Research Competition

 For the first time, the SIGCOMM poster session will also serve as an ACM student research competition.
 Qualified entrants must have current ACM student membership, have graduate or undergraduate student status at the time of submission (May 2010, below), and be submitted by a single student author.
 Supervisors are not permitted to coauthor the poster.
+(Please contact the poster chairs if this restriction represents a hardship.)
 Undergraduates and graduate students will be treated in separate divisions.
 (Students starting their first year of graduate school at the time of the conference will be considered as undergraduates.)
 A small travel supplement is made available to accepted entrants: please also submit applications for travel grant support.
 The ACM SRC program is sponsored by Microsoft Research.
 Winners will advance to ACM Grand Finals of the Student Research Competition to compete against the winners of other ACM conferences.

 Why Should You Submit a Poster?